Daniel Adam of Veleslavín

 Daniel Adam of Veleslavín (Daniel Adam z Veleslavína; 31 August 1546 – 18 October 1599) was a Czech lexicographer, publisher, translator and writer.
 He significantly contributed to the development of the Czech language and education in the Czech lands.

 Early life and education

-Daniel Adam was born on 31 August 1546 in Prague, into a family of a miller.
+Daniel Adam was born on 31 August 1546 in Prague, into the family of a miller.
 He studied at the University of Prague, and from 1569 to 1576 he was a professor there.